PHX2600/The-Archive/forum/General Discussion/0090 - DEFCON Rooms.md

 Posted by **zaphraud** on Tue June 3rd, 2008 01:08:32 PM

-The funniest reaction so far has been my parents, who said &quot;Don't you think it's going to be kind of hot in August, in Las Vegas?&quot;
+The funniest reaction so far has been my parents, who said "Don't you think it's going to be kind of hot in August, in Las Vegas?"

-The worst part? [i:325534m3]They moved about 20 miles south of Phoenix in 2005, so its not like they don't know...[/i:325534m3]
+The worst part? _They moved about 20 miles south of Phoenix in 2005, so its not like they don't know..._

 --------------------------------------------------------------------------------

 Posted by ***Hazard** on Tue July 1st, 2008 10:28:37 AM

-[quote=&quot;Rax&quot;:2ml88630]DefCon.org
+[quote="Rax":2ml88630]DefCon.org

 Aug 8-10 in Las Vegas